-- Neglect, physical abuse, sexual abuse and emotional abuse. - Contextualised abuse. - Bullying, including online bullying (by text message, on social networking sites, and prejudice-based bullying. - Peer on Peer abuse. - Racist, disability- based, homophobic, bi-phobic or transphobic abuse. - Gender based violence/violence against women and girls. - Extremist behaviour and/or radicalisation. - Child sexual exploitation, human trafficking, modern slavery or exploitation. - The impact of new technologies, including 'sexting' and accessing pornography. - Child on Child Sexual Violence and Sexual Harassment (defined in KCSiE 2020 Part Five pages 69 to 77). - Issues which may be specific to a local area or population, for example gang activity, knife crime, youth violence, criminal child exploitation (CCE) and County Lines. - Is in family circumstances which present challenges for the child, such as drug and alcohol misuse, adult mental health issues. - Is at risk of or from serious violence and violent crime (KCSiE 2020 paragraphs 31 and 32). - Particular issues affecting children including domestic abuse and violence, female genital mutilation and honour-based abuse and forced marriage. - 'Upskirting'- The Voyeurism (Offences) Act, which is commonly known as Upskirting Act, came into force on 12th April 2019.
-Upskirting is a criminal offence and reportable by all teachers (KCSiE 2020, Annex A page 94).
+- Neglect, physical abuse, sexual abuse, and emotional abuse. - Contextualised also known as extra-familial abuse. - Bullying, including online bullying (by text message, on social networking sites, and prejudice-based bullying. - Going frequently missing/ gong missing from care or home. - Peer on Peer (child on child) abuse. - Racist, disability- based, homophobic, bi-phobic, or transphobic abuse. - Gender based violence/violence against women and girls. - Risk of extremist behaviour and/or radicalisation. - Child sexual exploitation, human trafficking, modern slavery, sexual or criminal exploitation. - A young carer. - Privately fostered - The impact of new technologies, including 'sexting' and accessing pornography. - Child on child sexual violence and sexual harassment (defined in KCSiE 2021 Part Five and DfE Sexual violence and sexual harassment between children, September 2021). - Issues which may be specific to a local area or population, for example gang activity, knife crime, youth violence, criminal child exploitation (CCE) and County Lines. - Is in family circumstances which present challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse/harm. - Is at risk of or from serious violence and violent crime. - Persistent absence from education, including persistent absence for part of the school day. - Particular issues affecting children including domestic abuse and violence, female genital mutilation and honour-based abuse and forced marriage. - 'Upskirting'- The Voyeurism (Offences) Act, which is commonly known as Up-skirting Act, came into force on 12 April 2019.
+Upskirting is a criminal offence and reportable by all teachers (KCSiE 2021 and Annex A).